pabloripoll/exagon-one/README.md

 # Driven Services

+## Cli Console
+Each layer has its own Makefile.

-### Service 1
+### Service 1 with Symfony
-Service 1 is build by NGINX and PHP 8.1 that contains Symfony 6 framework.
-It automatically install composer and some bundles.
+Service 1 is an API built with NGINX 1.21 and PHP-FPM 8.1 for Symfony 6 framework.
-- NGINX 1.21 on port 8880
+- NGINX port: 8880
-- PHP 8.1 with Composer 2 on port 9000
+- PHP port: 9000

-- Symfony 6.x is provided as a blank new application, working with Docker support.
-Some packages have already been installed to help you and spare time :
+Symfony 6.x is provided as a blank new application, working with Docker support and automatically install composer with initial required bundles installed:
 - Maker Bundle
 - ORM (with PostgreSQL integration)
+- RabbitMQ
 - Xdebug

 Start service as follows